 It is hoped that this prospectus has given you the information that you require.
 However, more detailed information is available from the Principal or in the various school policies that have been produced.
-Parents will also be kept abreast of any changes that may arise during the year through letters, school text service, the school website and a school news sheet issued every half term.
+Parents will also be kept informed of any changes that may arise during the year through letters, school text service, the school website and a school news sheet issued every half term.

-Parents of prospective pupils, particularly those who are new to the school, are encouraged to contact the school secretary to arrange a visit to the school or for assistance with the completion of the online application form.
+Parents of prospective pupils, particularly those who are new to the school, are encouraged to attend our annual Open Morning or if this does not suit, please contact the school secretary to arrange a visit to the school or for assistance with the completion of the online application form.